 Forex traders try to anticipate the change in the exchange rate in order to buy a currency cheaply and sell it later at a higher price, using trading platforms such as MetaTrader 4 to technically analyze the market and manage their positions.
 That’s exactly the same as what a stock trader does, only that the underlying instruments are different (currencies vs. stocks).
 Just like stocks, currencies also fluctuate day over the day with the change of supply and demand for a certain currency pair.

 However, as currencies usually fluctuate around 1% per day, Forex trading features a significant amount of leverage to increase your exposure to the market.
 The amount of leverage is one of the reasons why the Forex market attracts a growing number of traders from around the world.
 Still, you need to be cautious when trading on leverage, as it magnifies both your potential profits and losses.
 Always remember to place a stop-loss order on all your trades, which automatically closes a position once the price reaches the price level specified in the order.

 A Powerful Trading Platform is a Trader’s Best Friend

-Traders can analyze price-charts in a variety of ways, add indicators with the click of a mouse and quickly manage their open positions.
+Traders can analyze price charts in a variety of ways, add indicators with the click of a mouse, and quickly manage their open positions.
 In addition, you can also place pending orders with MetaTrader 4 which will execute automatically once the price reaches a certain level, so you don’t have to wait in front of your screen for hours for a trade setup to form.
-This is a useful tool for breakout traders – simply place a pending order below or above a major support or resistance, and let the platform do the rest.
+This is a useful tool for breakout traders – simply place a pending order below or above major support or resistance, and let the platform do the rest.